techidaily/site-apple-account/source/_posts/in-2024-how-to-get-the-apple-id-verification-code-on-iphone-15-pro-in-the-best-ways-by-drfone-ios.md

 ![complete](https://images.wondershare.com/drfone/guide/remove-apple-id-8.png)

-You should then be able to sign in to another Apple ID or create a new Apple ID and password to use on the Apple iPhone 15 Pro device.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/yDuvbv0QOYI?si=byottcEM_Rrvi4EL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mHFtYJppXFk?si=ylFaAT4nXqCmlV8F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+You should then be able to sign in to another Apple ID or create a new Apple ID and password to use on the Apple iPhone 15 Pro device.

 ## Conclusion